 of which lateranalysis showed was different from all materials found in the valley.
 The perplexing problem is that the strange pavement was found in the same layer containing the three-toed

 The people of this nation have a tradition, that their ancestors crossed the sea.
 They are the only tribe in the U.S. with which I am acquainted, who admit a foreign orgin.
 Until lately, they kept a

-them, that Florida had once been inhabited by white people, who had the use of edge tools.
-Black Hoof (a chief) affirmed that he had often heard it spoken of, by old people, that stumps of
+that Florida had once been inhabited by white people, who had the use of edge tools.
+Black Hoof (a chief) affirmed that he had often heard it spoken of, by old people, that stumps of trees covered

 De Vaca and the Giants

-Bay.
-His mission was to search the Florida mainland for its riches, while his five ships sailed just off the coast.
-Only Alvar Nunez Cabeza de Vaca and three companions survived this
+mission was to search the Florida mainland for its riches, while his five ships sailed just off the coast.
+Only Alvar Nunez Cabeza de Vaca and three companions survived this expedition.
+Afterward

 trees.
 "Some of our men were wounded in this conflict, for whom the good armor they wore did not avail," continues Cabeza de Vaca.
-'There were those this day who swore that they
+'There were those this day who swore that they had seen two

-had seen two red oaks, each the thickness of the lower part of the leg, pierced through from side to side by arrows; and this is not so much to be wondered at, considering the power and skill with which the
+red oaks, each the thickness of the lower part of the leg, pierced through from side to side by arrows; and this is not so much to be wondered at, considering the power and skill with which the

 Illinois Archaeology 5 (1 and 2), 1993